Governors and Governors-General

 Page 2 – Selection process

-In the days of the Empire, the British government appointed New Zealand's governors and governors-general.
+In the days of the Empire, the British government appointed New Zealand's governors and Governors-General.
 New Zealand had no say.
-The governors and governors-general reported to a British cabinet minister, the secretary of state for the colonies (later secretary of state for the dominions).
-Government House's inhabitants were political appointees, although once in the job they were expected to be impartial.
+The governors and Governors-General reported to a British Cabinet minister, the secretary of state for the colonies (later secretary of state for the dominions).
+Government House's inhabitants were political appointees, though, once in the job, they were expected to be impartial.

-Even after New Zealand politicians got the right to govern themselves, in 1856, they still had no say about who would be governor.
-After the governors Lords Onslow and Glasgow declined to accept the Liberal government's nominations to the Legislative Council (the upper house) in the early 1890s, however, Premier Richard Seddon and his ministers asked to be consulted.
+Even after New Zealand politicians got the right to govern themselves, in 1856, they still had no say who would be governor.
+After governors Lord Onslow and Lord Glasgow declined to accept the Liberal government's nominations to the Legislative Council (the Upper House) in the early 1890s, however, Premier Richard Seddon and his ministers asked to be consulted.

 Britain made concessions.
-From the early 1900s, the British prime minister prepared a short list of candidates which he sent to the monarch for approval or amendment.
-London then cabled it to Wellington for the prime minister to make his choice.
+From the early 1900s the British prime minister prepared a short list of candidates, which he sent to the monarch for approval or amendment.
+Once that was done, London cabled it to Wellington for the prime minister to make his choice.

 Even so, he did not always get his man.
 The New Zealand government paid very poorly, and since governors were expected to subsidise the job, the preferred candidate sometimes pulled out, obliging the prime minister to approach the next man on the list.

-Since 1972 all governors-general have been New Zealand residents.
-Nowadays, about a year before the serving governor-general's term comes to an end, cabinet selects the successor.
-After sounding out its pick, the prime minister advises the King.
-If he is happy, the leader of the opposition is consulted and the recruitment process is concluded.
+Since 1972 all Governors-General have been New Zealand residents.
+Nowadays, about a year before the serving Governor-General's term comes to an end, Cabinet selects the successor.
+After sounding out its pick, the prime minister advises the Queen.
+If she is happy, the leader of the Opposition is consulted, and the recruitment process is concluded.

 How to cite this page